reyesjl/SeaShell/README.md

 2. The Executer
 3. The Shell Subsystems

+## The folder structure
+The main sea.c file in the root.
+Everything inside term consists of getting the terminal running.
+The loop prompt, and the existing commands part of the unix shell.
+Such as ps, ls, exit, help, etc. run folder holds the code responsible for runnign the command.
+Line is everything required to parse the input text from the terminal line.

+  sea.c

+  line -+
+        |-- sea_read_line.h
+        |-- sea_split_line.h

+  run  -+
+        |-- sea_execute.h

+  term -+
+        |-- sea_lopp.h
+        |-- existing.h

 # 1. The Parser

 sea_read_line.h as well as sea_split_line.h are the parsers.
 Read